outofcoffee/imposter/docs/configuration.md

 ## Conditional responses

-You can make Imposter respond with different values based on certain properties of the request in your configuration file, or using the script engine.
+You can make Imposter respond with different values based on certain properties of the request.

+Conditional responses can be set in your configuration file, or using the script engine.

 > For information about the script engine, see the [Scripting](./scripting.md) documentation.

-Configure different response behaviours based on the following request attributes:
+Using the configuration file approach, it is possible to configure different response behaviours based on the following request attributes:

 | Field            | Plugin(s)     | Type                                | Example                                        |
 |------------------|---------------|-------------------------------------|------------------------------------------------|